Skip to main content

 Run, secure, and maintain

-Keep the VPS workspace reachable, secure SSH and project access, validate Claude Code authentication, and maintain the project environment over time.
+Keep the VPS workspace reachable, secure SSH and project access, validate authentication, monitor resource usage, and maintain the environment over time.

 Secure the VPS

-Use SSH keys where possible, restrict password login if appropriate, enable a firewall, expose only the ports your project actually needs, protect project secret files and Claude authentication state, keep packages updated, and use backups or snapshots before major changes.
+Use SSH keys where possible, limit root login, restrict password login when practical, enable a firewall, expose only required ports, protect secret files, protect Claude authentication state, keep packages updated, and snapshot before major changes.

-Confirm claude --version and claude doctor pass, authenticate successfully, open a repository, run a small controlled prompt, restart the SSH session, and confirm the workspace and credentials behave as expected.
+Confirm claude --version works, run claude doctor, authenticate successfully, open a repository, run a small controlled prompt, restart the SSH session, resume tmux if used, and confirm workspace state and credentials behave as expected.

-Review Claude Code logs, rotate keys when needed, monitor disk usage, monitor RAM and CPU usage, update framework dependencies, snapshot before upgrades, and keep rollback notes.
+Review Claude Code diagnostics, shell history, SSH logs, package updates, repository permissions, disk usage, RAM and CPU usage, project logs, dependency updates, snapshot timing, and rollback notes.

 Why Claude Code Benefits from a VPS

-Claude Code benefits from a VPS when project files, Git branches, build tools, and terminal sessions should live in a server environment that can be reached over SSH.
+Claude Code benefits from a VPS when project files, Git branches, build tools, generated output, and terminal sessions should live in a server environment that can be reached over SSH.

 01

-Keep project repositories, dependency installs, generated files, terminal history, and build logs on an always-on server.
+Keep project repositories, dependency installs, generated files, terminal history, and build logs on an always-available server workspace.

 02